kristinemlarson/gnssrefl/docs/use_cases/use_pmtl.md

 <HR>
-To the best of our knowledge, access to the current high-rate data streams needed to do reflectometry at this site are no longer allowed.
+To the best of our knowledge, access to the current high-rate data streams needed to do reflectometry at this site is no longer allowed.
 Please contact NRCAN for further information.

-The data used in the test case described below *is* still available.
-However, the current code requires you have the *teqc* executable, which is no longer supported by UNAVCO.
-We would be grateful if someone would modify the NRCNA high rate downloads function to use *gfzrnx*, which is supported by GFZ.
+The data used in the test case described below *are* still available.
+Originally we used *teqc* to merge the hourly files required, but this code is no longer supported by UNAVCO.
+We have replaced it with *gfzrnx* which is supported by GFZ.

 <p align=center>
 <img src="https://webapp.geod.nrcan.gc.ca/cacs/PMTL_MONU.jpg" width="500"/>